Drayff/Drayff/README.md

 ### 👋Hello!

 I am studying programming.
 I have experience in programming with HTML, CSS, JavaScript, Java, and Python.
-However, I am considering a transition towards Linux to further enhance my programming skills.
-Currently, I am actively learning Java and writing code in IntelliJ IDEA by JetBrains, occasionally using other text editors.
+Currently, I am actively learning Java and writing code in IntelliJ IDEA by JetBrains.

 ### 💻 System
 At the moment, I am using the Windows 10 operating system.
 Nevertheless, I am exploring the idea of switching to Linux.